marshalltaylorSFE/uCModules/README.md

 --------------

 Tested on Uno and Teensy 3.x

- Arduino version 1.8.1
+* Arduino version 1.8.1
- Teensyduino version 1.35
+* Teensyduino version 1.35

-Examples designed for Uno
+Examples designed for Uno.

 Documentation
 --------------